We may receive compensation when you click on links to products from our partners.

 5. Performance Predictor

-All employers will love to have some insight on how an employee will perform after hiring.
+All employers will love to have some insight into how an employee will perform after hiring.
 A behavioral assessment provides some concrete data on this aspect.
 You can ask specific questions in the evaluation that can help you figure out an applicant’s motivations, ambitions, and expectations.
 Based on the answers, your HR team can judge the applicant’s performance and then decide on hiring or rejecting them.

 6. Fair Selection